-Simply put, yes...
-Yes, they can.
+Simply put, yes bad smells can affect your performance at work.
 If not dealt with properly, odour issues could be affecting employee morale in your office.
 Can you guess why or how that actually happens?

 1. Memories associated with smell